andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-12.md

 ### Production Functions
 - Firms create values by bringing together different ingredients to create a good or service consumers want.
-- Relationship between quantity of inputs and quantity of outptus: **production functino**.
+- Relationship between quantity of inputs and quantity of output: **production function**.

 #### Marginal Product
 - **Marginal product**: increase in the production that results from increasing the input.
 - **Principle of diminishing marginal product**: holding other inputs constant, the marginal product of a particular input decreases as its quantity increases.
-- **Average product**: number of goods produced by each owrker on average.
+- **Average product**: number of goods produced by each worker on average.

 <br>